Office of Chief Medical Examiner311

 Bolcer brings nearly two decades of experience across media and public affairs, including a variety of roles in public service since 2013.
 Most recently, she served as Senior Director of Communications for the Test & Trace Corps at NYC Health + Hospitals, where she led the team responsible for marketing and communications initiatives for the nation's largest COVID-19 testing, contact tracing, and safe isolation program.
 Previously, as Communications Advisor to the Deputy Mayor for Health and Human Services, she managed communications for the portfolio of agencies protecting the health of all New Yorkers and serving the City's most vulnerable populations.

 Bolcer has also represented the City's equity agenda to the global diplomatic community based at the United Nations as Deputy Commissioner for Policy and Communications at the Mayor's Office for International Affairs, served as a spokesperson for the U.S. Attorney's Office for the Southern District of New York, and worked in the New York State Senate.
+She holds an Executive Master of Public Administration from the Marxe School at Baruch College.

-Deputy Commissioner of Administration and Finance
+Deputy Commissioner of Legal Matters

 Deputy Chief Medical Examiner